A protective award is an award of compensation made to employees in two scenarios:

 If an employee is made redundant because the employer becomes insolvent the government’s Insolvency Service may be obliged to pay the Protective Award.
-However, they will only pay up to a maximum of 8 weeks’ pay, capped at £508* per week.
+However, they will only pay up to a maximum of 8 weeks’ pay, capped at £538* per week from April 2020.

 Why use us?